TensorBFS/TensorInference.jl/docs/src/index.md

 - **Marginal Maximum a Posteriori (MMAP)**: Finds the most probable state of a subset of variables, averaging out the uncertainty over the remaining ones.

+- **Sampling from distribution**: Generates samples from the probabilistic model.

 ## Outline
 ```@contents
 Pages = [